 Hernando’s Hideaway, by the Johnston Brothers, knocked Jimmy Young from the top on 11 November.
-It featured in The Pajama Game, a Broadway show by Richard Adler and Jerry Ross, that had moved to the West End earlier that year.
-Originally performed by Carol Haney, the Johnston Brothers were a male vocal group led by the marvellously named Johnny Johnston.
-The other members were Alan Dean, Eddie Lester and Denny Vaughan.
-Like the Walker Brothers, they weren’t actually related.
-With the musical sparking so much interest, several versions were available, but it was the brothers’ version that ruled the roost on these shores, beating off Johnnie Ray and Archie Bleyer (oo-err).
+It featured in The Pajama Game, a Broadway show by Richard Adler and Jerry Ross, that had moved to the West End earlier that year and was originally performed by Carol Haney.

 The Johnston Brothers had a few more singles before calling it a day, with Johnny Johnston moving into writing advertising jingles.
 Johnny Johnston Jingles Ltd (again, great name) came up with, among others, the famous ‘Beanz Meanz Heinz’ jingle.